-Q Ques tion Response 13 Triad season is sufficient to allow Yes, there is sufficient time for these matters if any decision to approve were made by The Authority late in 2016 or very early in 2017.
+Q Ques tion Response 13 Do you have a view of whether implementation for the 2017/18 Triad season is sufficient to allow changes for: Yes, there is sufficient time for these matters if any decision to approve were made by The Authority late in 2016 or very early in 2017.
 It is the time needed for Elexon systems development that is the critical i) supplier contracts and billing system; and potential stumbling block, albeit it might just about be able to be circumvented by a manual workaround for ii) ii) for other stakeholders? the first year, if reliable data could be obtained to bill against, given the relatively small number of units forecast to be captured in the first year.
 18 benef value as a £ ou have a view if embedded fits are frozen at a non-zero , what should that value be E/kW tariff (2016/17 value is 3 / kW)?
 We do not favour this concept of freezing at what we would see as an arbitrary value that destroys potential consumer benefit, at all.